A Sustainable Story – Sonik

 Assembly instructions are printed on plastic sheets that are recovered from site to be reused.
 The sheets are static cling so no adhesives and cleaning agents are required.
 Each sheet is specific to the actual configuration of a door, rather than a generic manual that is printed and thrown away.

 The dry assembly nature of the Sonik door gives it several lifecycle advantages over the equivalent bonded door.
 If an element such as the glass is damaged during manufacture, delivery or use, it can be replaced without also scrapping the metalwork.
-Since there is no bonded glass it is easy to remove the glass from the aluminum frame, which wouldn’t be the case on a similar bonded door.
+Since there is no bonded glass it is easy to remove the glass from the aluminium frame, which wouldn’t be the case on a similar bonded door.
 This also allows for easy, and therefore low energy, disassembly and separation of the constituent components for recycling, once the product is no longer in use.